 Double Your Serum

-Your serums are precious, but if there’s any time when you should do double duty, it’s during a skin hangover.
-I especially recommend a hydrating serum and one with growth factors like my EGF Activating Serum.
+Your serums are precious, but if there’s any time to do double duty, it’s during a skin hangover.
+We especially recommend a hydrating serum with growth factors like our EGF Activating Serum.
 The growth factors will help your skin repair any stress-related damage.
-Simply apply a normal dose, let it absorb completely (1-2 minutes) and then apply another light layer.
+Simply apply a normal dose, let it absorb completely (1-2 minutes), and then apply another light layer.
 In some cases, more really is more.

 Get the Blood Flowing

 Green Your Diet

 Whether alcohol-related or not, when experiencing a skin hangover, chances are that things aren’t quite their best internally.
-Until your skin gets back to its natural state, cut out inflammatory foods like dairy, alcohol, and gluten.
-These foods can cause breakouts,redness, and inflammation, so it’s best to leave them out until you’re feeling great again.
-Instead, chow down on lots of greens, raw fruits, and veggies to help your skin recover.
-I also add an extra dose of anti-inflammatory spices like turmeric, ginger, and cinnamon into my morning smoothies to help my skin get its glow back.
+Until skin gets back to its natural state, cut out inflammatory foods like dairy, alcohol, and gluten.
+These foods can cause breakouts, redness, and inflammation, so it’s best to leave them out until you’re feeling great again.
+Instead, chow down on lots of greens, raw fruits, and veggies to help skin recover.
+Add anti-inflammatory spices like turmeric, ginger, and cinnamon into your daily routine to help your skin get its glow back.

 These tips will help even the most rundown skin return to its natural, healthy state.
 Remember, the best way to treat a skin hangover is through prevention: hydration, self-care, and a healthy diet are essential to maintaining high energy levels and glowing skin.